 - Is the company coming out with a new product or service?

 You want to be able to answer these questions before you buy a stock or option because a trading plan helps you determine when you're going to buy, sell and why!
 If you're in a trade and you don't know when you're going to sell it, that means you're probably trying to guess the top or bottom.

-In which case, you need to revisit #2 above because you're just buying the stock for no reason and there's no game plan.
+In that case, you need to revisit #2 above because you're just buying the stock for no reason and there's no game plan.

 4. Trust your charts